abhijadhav14/PDF-to-Audiobook-Converter-using-Python/README.md

-# PDF-to-Audiobook-Converter-using-Python
-A simple Python script that reads a PDF file and converts its text content into an MP3 audio file using PyPDF2 and pyttsx3.
-Ideal for turning eBooks or study materials into audiobooks.
+# 📚 PDF to Audiobook Converter

+This Python script allows you to convert any text-based PDF into an audiobook (MP3 format).
+It uses the `PyPDF2` library to extract text and `pyttsx3` to convert the text into speech.

+## 🔧 Features

+- Converts PDF pages to audio
+- Saves the audio as an MP3 file
+- Local TTS engine (offline)
+- Lightweight and easy to use